bluetex315/Baidu_KDD_Cup_2022/README.md

 ## Train

 First place the [data](https://aistudio.baidu.com/aistudio/competition/detail/152/0/datasets) in the `data/` directory.
-Then run the script `gen_graph.py` to generate the geographic distance graph.
-After this, you can train the models.

-### RNN and GRU

-You can run the following command to train the MTGNN model on a 214-day training sets and a 31-day validation sets.
+You can run the following command to train the RNN or GRU model on a 214-day training set and a 31-day validation set.

 ```shell
 python train.py
 ```

+Currently in `train.py` script the model is specified to be plain RNN.
+You should modify the `prepare.py` in order to change the model to GRU.

 ### Fusion

-After training, we perform a weighted fusion of the prediction results of the 5 AGCRN models based on the reciprocals of valid losses.
-After obtaining the ensembled AGCRN model, we integrate the ensembled AGCRN model and MTGNN model again according to the ratio of **4:6** and obtain the final model prediction results.
+After training, we perform a weighted fusion of the prediction results of the RNN and GRU model based on the loss in validation set.
+We additionally enumerated the best ratio of RNN and GRU predictions, then combined the two models' prediction according to that specific ratio.

-Using this method, we achieve **-45.36026** on the test set finally.
-The `submit.zip` here is our final submission file.
+Using this method, we achieve **-46.13** on the test set finally.